Hobby-Student/squared-easy-template-x/README.md

         }

         // Remove the placeholder node.
-        // We can be sure that only the placeholder is removed since easy-template-x
+        // We can be sure that only the placeholder is removed since squared-easy-template-x
         // makes sure that each tag is isolated into it's own separate <w:t> node.
         XmlNode.remove(wordTextNode);
     }